Contemplative Fire is a dispersed community of Christ at the edge, inviting us into transformative awareness.

 If you wish to be in contact with any of Contemplative Fire’s Trustees, they would be grateful if you could direct your message via the Contemplative Fire main contact email email@example.com

-I have been a Companion for the last five years, and have been a member of the newly formed Hub for the last year, a role which I have hugely enjoyed and valued.
+I have been a Companion for the last five years, and was a member of the Hub, a role which I have hugely enjoyed and valued.
 Living in Nottinghamshire I am part of a small local contemplation group, and we hope to extend CF activities in the Midlands further over the coming year.

 I enjoy working on vision and strategy, and have always had an entrepreneurial spirit.
 Shortly after leaving university I set up a small company distributing giftware across the UK, and today I still work as a director within this business.
 Six years ago whilst visiting Kenya with a fellow Companion, we were drawn to the plight of a small impoverished rural community.
 On our return we set up a charity, and today 25% of my time is spent developing projects and sourcing funding for the work there.